The Yoda client tools are a set of commandline utilities for Yoda. They are mainly intended for data managers and key users.

 to sign in to Yoda first

-The Yoda client tools look for an optional configuration file in YAML format named .yodaclienttools.yml
+The Yoda client tools look for a configuration file in YAML format named .yodaclienttools.yml

 Example: